Symposium (The Student Philosophy Club)

 Phi Sigma Tau’s purpose is to serve as a means of awarding distinction to students having high scholarship and personal interest in philosophy, to promote student interest in research and advanced study in this field; to provide opportunities for the publication of student research papers of merit; to encourage a professional spirit and friendship among those who have displayed marked ability in this field; to popularize interest in philosophy among the general collegiate public.

 In the Spring semester, students who meet the criteria for admission into Phi Sigma Tau are inducted in a public ceremony.
 The winner of the annual Essay Contest is also honored, as is the winner of the Leonard P. Markert Medal in Philosophy, awarded to an outstanding graduating philosophy major.
 There is a reception with the whole philosophy department, families and friends with good food and good spirits (not the drinkable kind).

-The 2013 Phi Sigma Tau Induction Ceremony was held in on Tuesday, April 9th.
-(See the list of new inductees on the department home page.)
-Make your plans to join us next year - hopefully as an awardee!
+The 2014 Phi Sigma Tau Induction Ceremony was held on Thursday, April 24th.
+Make your plans to join us in 2015 - hopefully as an awardee!
 "Let no one delay the study of philosophy when young, nor weary of it when old" (Epicurus).

 Phi Sigma Tau has chapters all across the United States and in Canada.
 For information about the National Organization, go to the Phi Sigma Tau website.